High Protein Foods List – Overview

 High Protein Foods List – Lean Beef

 Lean beef is an impressive source of animal-based protein.
-Lean beef is also high in other nutrients such as B vitamins, iron, selenium, and zinc.
+Lean beef is also high in nutrients such as B vitamins, iron, selenium, and zinc.

 Red meat can be a constituent of a healthy diet, but limiting your consumption is best.